amsyarasyiq/wintry/README.md

 ## Notices

 ### Forks
-This project is open source and may be forked under its license.
-While forking is permitted, some forks includes experimental and unfinished features taken from development branches of Wintry, attach donation links, and rebrand the project with little deviation from the original.
+This project is open source and may be forked in accordance with its license.
+If you intend to fork Wintry, we kindly ask that it be done primarily with the goal of contributing back to this repository.

-Such forks may appear active or refined, but often rely heavily on in-progress code and surface-level edits.
-They are not affiliated with this project and do not represent its goals, development philosophy, or standards.
-Please evaluate forks carefully.
+While personal experiments and contributions are welcome, forks intended for public distribution that closely follow Wintry’s codebase are discouraged until the project has reached a stable status, or is officially discontinued.

 ### License